MeshiTalker/Online_book_store_analysis_SQL_project/README.md

-# SQL_Project
+# Online book store analysis SQL project
-This project is an SQL project contains various queries from simple ones to complicated ones
+This project is an SQL project contains various queries from simple ones to complicated ones for analyzing online book store data.